yasaricli/tatsy/README.md

 ### Defining Endpoints

-The last parameter of `Tatsy.addRoute` is an object with properties corresponding to the supported HTTP methods.
+The last parameter of `Tatsy.Route` is an object with properties corresponding to the supported HTTP methods.
 At least one method must have an endpoint defined on it.
 The following endpoints can be defined in Tatsy:
 - `getAll`